Planning for a weekend getaways from Singapore to an island for some vitamin (c) sea?

 2. Pulau Aur

-As it takes four to six hours from Mersing to reach Pulau Aur, our advice would be for you to stay for more than just a weekend.
-Many Singaporean diving tours offer packages (such as www.friendlywaters.com.sg) with everything already arranged.
+As it takes such long hours to reach Pulau Aur, our advice would be for you to stay for more than just a weekend.
+There are many Singaporean diving tours offer packages that include a passage to the island too.

 3. Pulau Besar

-Pulau Besar can be reach after a 30-minute boat journey from Mersing.
-If you have ever watched the reality TV show Expedition Robinson, you may already know what kind of paradise is awaiting you!
+Pulau Besar can be reached after a 30-minute boat journey from Mersing.
+If you have ever watched the reality TV show Expedition Robinson, you may already know what kind of paradise is waiting for you!

-Though the middle of the island is mountainous and steep (the highest point rises at 2 000 feet), there are some nice trekking paths to be taken through the jungle.
+- Trekking: Though the middle of the island is mountainous and steep (the highest point rises at 2000 feet), there are some nice trekking paths to be taken through the jungle

-They will take you from the resorts area to a small stretch of white sand on the other side of the island.
-Guides can be booked from the hotels if you’d like to go off the beaten path!
+- Guided Tour: They will take you from the resorts area to a small stretch of white sand on the other side of the island.
+Guides can be booked from the hotels if you’d like to go off the beaten path

-Finally, you can also go spend some time with the locals in the kelongs and discover their fishing methods and way of life.
+- Learn the locals life: Spend some time with the locals in the kelongs and discover their fishing methods and way of life

 4. Pulau Pemanggil

-Pulau Pemanggil lies 45 kilometers away from Mersing jetty, requiring a 4,5 hours boat journey to reach its shore.
+Pulau Pemanggil lies 45 kilometres away from Mersing jetty, requiring 4 to 5 hours boat journey to reach its shore.

 Along with clear water and gold sand beaches, Pulau Pemanggil will offer you the traditional folklore of its kampung, unforgettable fishing sessions and tasty durians and mangoes straight from the tree.

-From the resorts, it is also possible to rent some canoes or even jet skis to explore the shore at your own pace.
+- Water-based activities: Rent some canoes or jet skis from the resort to explore the shore at your own pace

 5. Pulau Rawa

 A small, beautiful island, surrounded by clear deep blue water, Pulau Rawa is located 16 km off the coast.
-The island will mainly attract you for its amazing white beaches, as the interior is only thick jungle, hard to penetrate.
+The island will mainly attract you to its amazing white beaches, as the interior is the only thick jungle- hard to penetrate.

-Considering the small size of the island, there is no local transportation on Rawa.
+Considering the small size of the island, there is no local transportation on Rawa Island.
 It would barely take 15 minutes to walk up and down the island’s western coast.

-For those of you who prefer the solid ground, a short walk up the 270 steps is doable to the top of the cliffs on the eastern coast, revealing a panoramic view to the coast of Johor and other islands within the Marine Park.
+- Hiking: For those who prefer the solid ground, a short walk up the doable 270-steps to the top of the cliffs to get a panoramic view of other islands and the coast of Johor.
+Also, the best spot to observe the sunset and sunrise

 Also read: How To Get To Rawa Island From Singapore